 Article by Angela Haldane

-Q. I’m wondering if you could offer me advice for my sister, who is very sore and uncomfortable following a caesarean the day before yesterday.
+Q. I’m wondering if you could offer me advice for my sister, who is very sore and uncomfortable following a caesarean two days ago.
 She is being well looked after in hospital – I’m just wondering if you could recommend anything natural for her healing and recovery?

 A. Staphisagria is a homoeopathic remedy for wound pain which is good (see your naturopath or homeopath).
 This is not to take the place of pain relief offered by the medical team.
 However, it might mean that you need a little less.
 It really helps when you are discharged home in a weeks time with only Panadol as the form of pain relief.
 She must keep up with pain relief, and rest – as one might need to be reminded that they have had abdominal surgery after all.